How to Fast: A Biblical & Biological Guide

 Once you move past the third day, you enter a state of physiological and spiritual “flow.”
 The constant chatter of “What’s for dinner?” is silenced.

-The ego is the voice in your head that is always concerned with “me.”
+The flesh is the voice in your head that is always concerned with “me.”
 My needs, my comfort, my reputation.
-Fasting starves the ego.
+Fasting starves the flesh.
 You will find that you are less reactive to stress and more patient with others.

 Dreams and Visions